 Why Digital Audit Trails Are the Future of WHS Compliance

 Paper-based records fail during regulator investigations.
-Learn how immutable digital audit trails protect your business and satisfy WHS record-keeping requirements.
+Learn how a defensible digital audit trail protects your business and supports WHS record-keeping requirements.

 When a regulator arrives on your site after a notifiable incident, the first thing they ask for is records.
 Not intentions, not policies — records.
 Who was on site?
-What permits were active?
+What permits / authorisations were in effect for the work?
 Who signed on?
 When?
 Was the SWMS reviewed?
 By whom?
 Paper-based systems routinely fail this test.

 The record-keeping requirements